Skyline College

 Full-Time Enrollment

 The total enrollment at Skyline College in 2024, both undergraduate and graduate, is 9,572 students.
 The full-time enrollment at Skyline College is 2,093 and the part-time enrollment is 7,479.
-This means that 21.9% of students enrolled at Skyline College are enrolled full-time compared with 32.1% at similar Associates Colleges.
+This means that 21.9% of students enrolled at Skyline College are enrolled full-time compared with 38.3% at similar Baccalaureate/Associates Colleges.

 This chart shows the full-time vs part-time enrollment status at Skyline College (in red) compares to similar universities.